Triisodon: Diet

+The canines of Triisodon are massive and single-rooted, with marked shearing edges.
+Other features of the teeth reveal that Triisodon and other triisodontids were showing evolutionary trends towards a carnivorous lifestyle – notably the mesiodistally oriented hypoconulid crest, tall trigonid and distinct protoconid of the lower molars, as well as the strongly-developed posterior premolars bearing marked shearing surfaces.
+Among triisodontids, Triisodon showed the most specialization towards carnivory.
+Despite showing signs of carnivory, Triisodon cheek dentition were poorly suited for slicing flesh compared to hypercarnivorous carnivorans such as felids.
+The broad, low-crowned, bunodont molars Triisodon were similar to that of bears, suggesting it had diet consisting of fruits, nuts, seeds, invertebrates, as well as medium to large sized vertebrates and carrion.
+The deepened glenoid fossa as well as inflated, conical molar cusps suggests it may have been engaging in durophagy.

+Locomotion

 Triisodon may have had strong shoulders, as indicated by the anteriorly prominent deltopectoral region.
 Triisodon may also have had moderate digging capabilities, as evident from the thick distal ulna and the robustness of the humerus.
 The fossa for the abductor pollicis longus muscle on the ulna suggests high-powered forelimb extension, which is movement possibly linked to brief bursts of quick terrestrial locomotion including running.